Dragosne/Manual-Testing-Portfolio/TEST PLAN PROJECT/README.md

 - The test cases are written for the application module to be tested
 - The environment is ready to start the testing process:
-   - Internet connection (good and stable; at list 5mbs specified, 15mbs at a minimum recommended) is available
+   - Internet connection (good and stable; at list 5mbs specified, 15mbs at a minimum recommended),
-   - Desktop or laptop computer, minimum requirements: windows 7 or MacOS Sierra or above; 4GB RAM; CPU 3.4Ghz
+   - Desktop or laptop computer, minimum requirements: windows 7 or MacOS Sierra or above; 4GB RAM; CPU 3.4Ghz,
-   - Google Chrome ver27 or above installed
+   - Google Chrome ver27 or above installed,
-- The Guru99 web app server and database server are intalled, available and online
+- The Guru99 web app server and database server are intalled, available and online,
-- The credentials for app login are provided
+- The credentials for app login are provided.

 <h3>1.6.
 Test Execution </h3>